Security Industry Association Profiles KoreLock and its New WIFI-direct Smart Lock

 SIA: Tell us the story of your company.

 Grant Walter: The company's history goes back long before its recent formation.
 KoreLock was originally part of a larger software business that provided the technology and software to connect wireless locks.
 Upon the successful acquisition and spin-out, KoreLock was formed in 2022.
-Unlike a typical start-up, KoreLock comes to market with a proven product market fit, intellectual property, and over ten years of expertise in WIFI-direct wireless connectivity of locking mechanisms to access control platforms.
-We are broadening our product to be dynamic enough to provide interoperability, which is a pretty foreign concept within the broader industry, especially with the larger players.
+Unlike a typical start-up, KoreLock comes to market with proven product-market fit, intellectual property, and over 10 years of expertise in Wi-Fi Direct wireless connectivity for locking mechanisms to access control platforms.
+We are broadening our product to be dynamic enough to support interoperability, which is a pretty foreign concept in the broader industry, especially among the larger players.

 SIA: Where is your business located?
 Tell us about your geographic footprint.

 Walter: Our KoreLock headquarters is based in Denver and serves lock manufacturers, lock brands, integrators, software companies, and access control providers worldwide.
 We have identified the vast market potential of companies looking to convert their existing offline or hardwired locks into cloud-connected locks.
 Our installed base of over 50,000 locking devices and products works for customers across North America, Europe, and Japan.
-Our reach has the potential to be broader globally than it is today.
+Our reach could be broader globally than it is today.

 SIA: What solutions/services does your business offer in the security industry?
 And what makes your offerings or your company unique?

 Walter: KoreLock is unique because we do not aspire to be in the physical locking hardware or access control software space.
-KoreLock specializes in bringing interoperable WIFI-direct Smart Lock technology to market as a bridge between independent software and hardware companies that aren't part of the industry behemoths who tend to want to control their ecosystem or those who want to put a proprietary veil over their products.
-A distinctive aspect is our patent-protected IP, which extends the battery life of a WIFI direct lock, whereby not only do you not need to deploy a gateway or hardwire a door, but you also do not need to change the batteries as often, all lowering the total cost of ownership to the customer.
+KoreLock specializes in bringing interoperable Wi-Fi Direct Smart Lock technology to market as a bridge between independent software and hardware companies that aren't part of the industry behemoths, who tend to want to control their ecosystem, or those who want to put a proprietary veil over their products.
+A distinctive aspect is our patent-protected IP, which extends the battery life of a Wi-Fi direct lock, so you not only do not need to deploy a gateway or hardwire a door, but you also do not need to change the batteries as often, all of which lowers the total cost of ownership for the customer.

 KoreLock dramatically simplifies the process of lock manufacturers offering connected access control.
-We can "plug-and-play" our platform into any locking mechanism to get our partners to market quickly and affordably without the risk of trying to build a platform on their own.
+We can "plug-and-play" our platform into any locking mechanism, enabling our partners to get to market quickly and affordably without the risk of building a platform on their own.

 Our KoreLock Smart Lock technology bridge is delivered via a printed circuit board assembly (PCBA).
 KoreLock modules can be installed in any door lock hardware, existing edge controllers, readers, keypads, electric strikes, maglocks, intercoms, and other devices without new wiring.